skynetapp/Lytepole-Accounts/View Account.md

 - Function **createAccountListDataObjectArr** will create a data object array for data in controller page and redirected to action page.
 - The parameters passed will be account list array.
 - Will create the object array for result of wsdl from action to AccountData.php which is included in action.
-- From action, Function **createAccountListDataObject** will be redirected to AccountData.php will get the values from input array and sets the values for list data object.
+- From action, Function **createAccountListDataObject** will be redirected to AccountData.php which will get the values from input array and sets the values for list data object.
 - Result returns the account object data array to controller page.

 #### Step 4: